 I was born in a non-Christian family, with parents who are devout Buddhists.
-As I grew, I had a negative impression of Christianity due to the – to put it bluntly – ‘aggressive marketing’ of Jesus by the Evangelicals and Pentecostals.
+As I grew, I had a negative impression of Christianity due to the – to put it bluntly – ‘aggressive marketing’ of Jesus by some Christians.

 Just by believing in Jesus and I will go to heaven?